kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 We have decided to implement a new restarter component that will address the limitations stated above.
 The new component will be designed to be more efficient, reliable, and customizable, while also improving code quality and maintainability.
-The new restarter component will be implemented as a separate application that will run independently of the Istio reconciliation loop, but the lifecycle of the component will be managed by the Istio module.
+The new restarter component will be implemented as a separate deployment that will run independently of the Istio reconciliation loop, but the lifecycle of it will be managed by the Istio module.
 The component will be responsible for monitoring the workloads in the Istio service mesh and restarting them as needed, based on the default configuration and overrides provided by the user.

+Because the new restarter will work on the asynchronous event-driven model, it will fetch the list of Pods from "top-to-bottom".
+This updated behavior starts from the parent workload (Deployment, StatefulSet, DaemonSet) and then uses selectors to retrieve all child Pods to admit.
+This will greatly reduce the number of API calls and sizes of the objects to admit in single loop.
+It will also ensure that admitted workload is up-to-date with the current cache state.

 ### Lifecycle of the component